Fentanyl Rehab Center in Texas

 Its potency makes it hard to measure accurately, increasing the risk of overdose, especially when mixed with other substances.

-Like other opioids, fentanyl can slow or stop breathing, which is a leading cause of death in opioid overdoses.
+Like other opioids, fentanyl can slow or stop breathing, which is a leading cause of opioid-related deaths.
 These effects can escalate quickly, leaving little time for intervention.

 Fentanyl is often illegally manufactured and sold, sometimes disguised as other drugs like heroin or prescription painkillers, which heightens the risk of accidental overdose.